Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 date: 2023-11-15
 ---

-I am very excited to announce the latest Velociraptor release 0.7.1 is now in release candidate status.
+I am very excited to announce that the latest Velociraptor release 0.7.1 is now in release candidate status.

 In this post I will discuss some of the interesting new features.